 For further information on any of these topics please contact Rosemary Boggs email@example.com to request access to the K-State Online class entitled "Faculty Modules for Distance Teaching".

 Kansas State University has successfully provided distance courses and degrees to non-traditional learners for many years and has received positive recognition through awards from prestigious national organizations.
 Many of these awards went to outstanding faculty members who paved the way in online teaching.
 While some faculty members have designed award winning courses, others are asking how to approach a higher level of quality in their own courses.

 As the importance, visibility and continuing growth of online instruction continues to emerge, Kansas State University, like other universities, has attempted to define quality in online courses by developing a K-State Quality E-Learning Checklist.
 The K-State E-Learning Quality Rubric is available for use in reviewing/scoring an online course.
-These MS Word versions are fully editable and customizable for local usage.
-The robust checklist is based on other well accepted checklists used by other universities and incorporates conventional best practices in online instruction.
-A pdf version is also available: K-State Quality E-Learning Checklist (PDF).
-In order to use this latter checklist online, please use Internet Explorer; Firefox and Chrome browsers do not enable the links to be activated.
+The robust checklist and rubric are based on other well accepted checklists used by other universities and incorporates conventional best practices in online instruction.
+These documents are also available in pdf files: K-State Quality E-Learning Checklist (PDF) and K-State E-Learning Quality Rubric (PDF). **In order to use the pdf documents online, please use Internet Explorer; Firefox and Chrome browsers do not enable the links to be activated.
 Or you may fully download and save the pdf in which case all the links are activated.

 Faculty, administrators and instructional designers located across the K-State campuses participated in the development of the checklist.
 The instructional designers are prepared to work with faculty members who use this tool.
 This section of the wiki currently contains the checklist and will house suggestions, examples and other helpful information now in the development stage.